adopted-ember-addons/ember-infinity/README.md

 ### Custom store

 Chances are you'll want to scroll some source other than the default ember-data store to infinity.
-You can do that by injecting it to the route and specify the store in the infinityModel options:
+You can do that by injecting your store into the route and specifying the store as a String in the infinityModel options:

 ```js
 export default Ember.Route.extend(InfinityRoute, {